theamarks/theamarks/README.md

 I use data to explore and visualize Illegal, Unreported, and Unregulated (IUU) fishing, and other transdisciplinarity research at Stanford Center for Ocean Solutions.
 I also enjoy supporting scientists on their journeys navigating open-science, reproducible workflows, and data management.

-### 🪴 I'm building my skills in:
+### 🪴 I'm interested in:

-APIs, writing R packages, machine learning, git, command line, shiny, webscraping, geospatial analysis, python, scalable computing & more
+Machine learning, AI, APIs, writing R packages, git, command line, shiny, webscraping, software development, geospatial analysis, python, scalable computing & more

 ### 🗺️ I come from:

-A background in environmental science, water quality, and marine ecology research with lots of muddy and fishy field experience.
+A background in environmental science, water quality, and marine ecology research with plenty of muddy and fishy field experience.

 <!--
 **theamarks/theamarks** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.